photoprism/photoprism-docs/docs/getting-started/advanced/backups.md

 ## Restore Backups

-Follow [this guide to restore](../../user-guide/advanced/restore.md) PhotoPrism from backups.
+See our user guide to learn how to [restore backups](../../user-guide/backups/restore.md).

 !!! example ""
     **Help improve these docs!** You can contribute by clicking :material-pencil: to send a pull request with your changes.